-- 1. What is the unwanted behaviour and in what situations does it happen?
-Have you tried to do something about adapting the situation to suit the child or reducing the child's stress? - 2.
+- 1. Choose one unwanted behaviour; you cannot work on all the wrong behaviours at the same time.
+Choose a behaviour that is harmful to the child or others, such as hitting or biting, or which bothers the child most. - 2.
+Have you tried to do something about correcting or reducing the reasons for this behaviour? - 3.
+Have you tried adapting the situation to suit the child or reducing the child's stress? - 4.
 What would have been the right behaviour for your child to do in that situation?
-For example, instead of crying and getting angry, your child could have communicated needs or desire by using word, signs or symbols, taken rest if tired or communicated about being stressed. - 3.
-Have you tried teaching your child some of these right behaviours when the child is calm and practised them repeatedly so that the child can use them when needed?
+For example, instead of crying and getting angry, your child could have communicated needs or desire by using word, signs, or symbols, taken rest if tired or communicated about being stressed. - 5.
+Have you tried teaching your child some of these right behaviours?
+Remember, you can only do that when the child is calm; practise them repeatedly so that the child can use them when needed.